wwenhongich/LIO-FUSION/README.md

 ## Acknowledgement

-  - LIO-Fusion is based on LIO-SAM (J. Zhang and S. Singh.
-LOAM: Lidar Odometry and Mapping in Real-time).
+  - LIO-Fusion is based on LIO-SAM.